sketchplugins/plugin-directory/README.md

 - [Sketch Constraints](https://github.com/bouchenoiremarc/sketch-constraints), by Marc Bouchenoire: A plugin that integrates constraints in Sketch to lay out layers.
 - [Sketch Data Populator](https://github.com/preciousforever/sketch-data-populator), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Sketch Data Studio](http://thetylerwolf.github.io/sketch-data-studio), by thetylerwolf: Sketch plugin to generate charts and data for data tables.
+- [Sketch Design Doc](https://github.com/mamuso/sketch-designdoc), by Manuel Muñoz: Exports a simple website using a bunch of conventions and a Sketch document as the structure.
 - [Sketch Device Collection](https://github.com/paulfarino/sketch-device-collection), by Paul Farino: This plugin makes it easy to to fill layers in Sketch with devices.
 - [Sketch Divine Proportions](https://github.com/ichord/sketch-divine-proportions), by Harold.Luo: A plugin for Sketch to generate divine proportions automatically.
 - [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes